Robbie Grossman Player Props: Rangers vs. Cardinals

 Robbie Grossman At The Plate

-- Grossman is hitting .239 with seven doubles, six home runs and 19 walks.
+- Grossman is batting .239 with seven doubles, six home runs and 19 walks.

 - In 64.7% of his 51 games this season, Grossman has picked up at least one hit.
 He's also had eight multi-hit games.

-- In 11.8% of his games this season, he has gone deep, and 2.9% of his trips to the plate.
+- Looking at the 51 games he has played this season, he's hit a home run in six of them (11.8%), and in 2.9% of his trips to the plate.

-- Grossman has picked up an RBI in 33.3% of his games this year, with more than one RBI in 17.6% of his games.
-He has also plated three or more runs in four contests.
+- In 33.3% of his games this season, Grossman has notched at least one RBI.
+In nine of those games (17.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

-- In 25 of 51 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.